odk-x/docs/odkx-src/sync-endpoint.rst

     ..
 Warning:: The LDAP service running at any port will not only be accessible from the localhost but will also be exposed over the Docker ingress overlay network (which is exposed to the Internet in most cases).

-    For running the UI application in the Docker Swarm create a folder in the sync-endpoint-default-setup directory and create a Docker file inside it .
+    For running the UI application in the Docker Swarm create a folder in the sync-endpoint-default-setup directory and create a Docker file inside it.
-    Copy the templates folder from the phpLDAPadmin directory to the new directory .
+    Copy the templates folder from the phpLDAPadmin directory to the new directory.
 In the Docker file ,add the image of the UI application to be used and the
-    "COPY" command to copy the templates folder to the right path inside the container .
+    "COPY" command to copy the templates folder to the right path inside the container.

-    To build the Docker image run the command in the sync-endpoint-default-setup-directory with tag odk/[YOUR_UI_APPLICATION_NAME] :
+    To build the Docker image run the command in the sync-endpoint-default-setup-directory with tag odk/[YOUR_UI_APPLICATION_NAME]:

      .. code-block:: console

        $ docker build -t odk/[YOUR_UI_APPLICATION_NAME] [ Folder conatining the Docker file ]

-    Edit the docker-compose.yml file .
-Replace the image of phpLDAPadmin service with odk/[YOUR_UI_APPLICATION_NAME] .
+    Edit the docker-compose.yml file.
+Replace the image of phpLDAPadmin service with odk/[YOUR_UI_APPLICATION_NAME].

 .. _sync-endpoint-dhis2: